borchehq/incstats/README.md

 - Compute running mean, variance, skewness, and kurtosis.
 - Calculate central moments up to a specified order.
+- Calculate standardized central moments up to a specified order.
 - Track maximum and minimum values.
 - Designed for efficiency and simplicity.
 - Handles weighted data points.